aau-giraf/web-api/README.md

 - A new release will increment the number before the dot (.)

 # Running with Docker
-To run the wep-api with Docker, clone the repository and navigate into the web-api folder.
+To run the wep-api with Docker:

-Ensure to have Docker Desktop or Docker and Docker compose installed and running.
+- Install Docker Desktop or Docker + Docker Compose, and ensure that the Docker engine is running.

-In the terminal write the command: `docker compose up -d`
+- Clone the repository and navigate into the web-api folder.
+- In a terminal, write `docker compose up`, you can optionally use the `-d` flag to run headless.

-The Docker compose will setup the database and seed it with sample data before starting the web-api.
+The Docker Compose will setup the database and seed it with sample data before starting the web-api.

-**The database can be accessed from port 5100**

-You can confirm the web-api is running by going to the [swagger endpoint](http://localhost:5000/swagger).
+**The database can be accessed from port 5100.** You can confirm the web-api is running by going to the [swagger endpoint](http://localhost:5000/swagger).

+**Note: If you want to run the web-api with a local instance of MySQL, then you must change the port in the Development appsettings from 5100 to 3306.**

 ## License